youssef-mansor/TheAgentCompany/USERDOC.md

 OpenHands requires a sandbox environment that the agent needs to run in.
 It allows users to provide a custom sandbox image, and thus we will use the `example-exam-image` we just built.

+Note: we are working on a programmatic evaluation harness to run the benchmark with OpenHands automatically.
+As of now, you'd need to run OpenHands manually as follows.

 Clone `OpenHands` repo and create a `config.toml` in the OpenHands directory: